An MBA for Entrepreneurs — Introverted or Extroverted

 Introverts often prefer to work by themselves.
 They may feel energized by others, but recharge by spending time alone each day.
 They also run the risk of having a much smaller network than their fellow entrepreneurs.
 Regardless of the technicalities, entrepreneurship puts us all in situations that increasingly require communication and interaction with others.
-Whether you’ve built your own startup or are currently looking to earn an MBA to start a business, learning to cope with your strengths and weaknesses is key.
+Whether you’ve built your own startup or are currently looking to earn an MBA for entrepreneurs about to start a business, learning to cope with your strengths and weaknesses is key.
 Even if you characterize yourself as an introvert, don’t assume your personality isn’t fit for entrepreneurship.
 Introverts can be just as successful as their extroverted counterparts if they consistently set realistic expectations and try their best to find paths around their purported weaknesses.

 Introvert, Extrovert or Ambivert?